fgv-vis-2023/final-project-human-benchmark/README.md

 This is the repository for the project "MindTrack" for the Data Visualization course in Data Science.

-For organizational purposes, the project was separated into three main "researches" points and three main "coding" points, divided among the three members.

 **Video Introduction:**

 [*Link for video*](https://clipchamp.com/watch/vwYtt8kmZxT)